andrius-siup/recipe-book/README.md

 ## Color Scheme
 ![color-palette](/images/pick-color.png)

-I used Grecian Holiday color palette for this website.
+I used the Grecian Holiday color palette for this website.

 `#2988BC` Grecian Blue - used for buttons: Search, View More, Edit, Home.